-Rustle up this light-as-a-feather sponge cake tomorrow for afternoon tea with mum.
+Rustle up this light-as-a-feather sponge cake tomorrow for Dad for Father's Day tomorrow.
 The pulp of a few passionfruit mixed with the strawberries will add tang and deliciousness.

 The recipe is from my Seasonal Entertaining book (Harper Collins).

 Best made and eaten on the day you make it.

 - Yield : 8 -10